25 Brexit need-to-knows

 "And to complicate it further, this isn't just about the practical outcome of Brexit itself.
 It's about the prediction of the practical outcome of Brexit.

 "Markets move based on sentiment.
 Whether rightly or wrongly, the markets don't like Brexit, and they don't like uncertainty – as we saw from the large drop in the value of the pound when it was announced (see more on holiday money later).

 "So it is likely the more loose the final situation, and the less close the UK's future relationship with the EU, the worse the markets will react in the short term.
 Then after a while the practical effect itself takes over.

 "Negative markets likely mean the pound weakens – which helps exports, but pushes up the prices of many of the things we pay for – and demand weakens, which can impact house prices."

 The Bank of England has warned house prices could plummet

 Experts continue to warn that a house prices crisis could be just around the corner.
-For example, in November, the Bank of England produced a report saying that in the absolute worst case scenario, a no deal Brexit could lead to the economy shrinking and house prices falling by close to 30%, as well as unemployment doubling and inflation rising to 6.5%.
+In November, the Bank of England produced a report saying that in the absolute worst-case scenario, a 'no-deal' Brexit could lead to the economy shrinking and house prices falling by close to 30%, as well as unemployment doubling and inflation rising to 6.5%.